 - Turn them right side out.
 Again, use a corner turner to help poke out all of the corners.

-- Now, stuff each of the body parts.
-I don't put much fill in the ears, just enough to make them stand out.
+- Now, stuff each of the monkey's body parts with the toy stuffing from the open end.
+I don't put much fill in the finished ears, just enough to make them stand out.
 You don't want them stuffed full.

-- Next, let's give the monkey a neck!
+- Next, let's work on the monkey's head and give him a neck!
 Knot your thread and then wrap around the neck several times.

 - Pull the thread tight and tie a knot.
 Add a dab of Fray-Check to the knot to keep it secure.

-- Next, sew on the tail.
+- Next, sew on the tail piece.
 I like to sew the open edge closed first, then using a whip stitch sew along one edge and turn to sew the other edge.

 - Then, using the same technique, sew on the arms and ears.
 Place the arms close to the indent for the neck.